 A medium-sized, raw cucumber with the peel is packed with essential nutrients including 11g carbohydrates, 2g protein, 48g calcium, 0.8mg iron, 39mg magnesium and 442mg potassium.

-A large part of the cucumber is water, which is why it is great for hydration.
-Along with quenching thirst, this humble fruit provides dietary fibre and is a good source of vitamin C, K and A. Eating cucumber can help soothe an irritated bowel and improve digestion.
+A large part of the cucumber is water, which is why it is great for hydration especially during the summer months.
+Along with quenching thirst, this humble fruit provides dietary fiber and is a good source of vitamin C, K and A. Eating cucumber can help soothe an irritated bowel and improve digestion.